+Finally, with our cohort rimarily consisting of post-EOD cases, including 20 VLOD cases, we took the opportunity to compare them to LOD cases.
 VLOD cases, making up one-third of our cohort, showed no significant clinical differences from LOD.
-The strain diversity was also similar between LOD and VLOD cases, with CC17/cpsIII prevailing in LOD and CC23/cpsIa in VLOD.
+This aligns with previous reports and underscores the widely acknowledged arbitrary nature of the 3-month cut-off for LOD.
+[5, 6] The strain diversity was also similar between LOD and VLOD cases, with CC17/cpsIII prevailing in LOD and CC23/cpsIa in VLOD.
 Interestingly, the presence of PI-2A variant 1 was associated with higher odds of VLOD, which persisted when population structure was taken into account.
 PI-2A stands out as particularly variable among the three GBS pilus islands.
 [47] The surface protein typing tool included PI-2A1 and PI-2A2 to maximize PI-2A coverage, rather than to signify distinct biological phenotypes.
 [48] Nonetheless, these subvariants are genomically distinct and may have significant biological differences.
 The conservation of PI-2A alleles indicates that genomic variations among subvariants likely do not affect functionality, suggesting PI-2A1 may not have unique virulence traits.
 Instead, the observed trends might result from antigenic variation due to immune selection pressures, such as prior exposure or waning maternal antibodies, which can increase susceptibility to different antigenic alleles as infants age—a pattern also seen in a related pilus locus in pneumococci.
-[49] Aside from these possible age-related changes in exposure and immune landscape, the similarities between LOD and VLOD cases suggest they are likely bacteriologically equivalent. as supported by a case of VLOD twins pointing to simultaneous external acquisition—consistent with proposed LOD acquisition routes notably exemplified by LOD twins. emphasizing the arbitrary nature of the 3month cut off and suggesting the VLOD cases might be included alongside LOD in studies of infant invasive disease.
+[49] Aside from these possible age-related changes in exposure and immune landscape, the similarities between LOD and VLOD cases suggest they are likely bacteriologically equivalent.
+This implies acquisition from the same niches, as supported by a case of VLOD twins pointing to simultaneous external acquisition—consistent with proposed LOD acquisition routes notably exemplified by LOD twins.
+[9, 45, 46] emphasizing the arbitrary nature of the 3month cut off and suggesting the VLOD cases might be included alongside LOD in studies of infant invasive disease.

+Overall, our study highlights the complex host-bacterial interactions underlying invasive infant GBS disease, affecting outcomes likes disease severity.
+It calls for broader investigations of the molecular risk factors linked to these outcomes, such as genome-wide association studies that require larger datasets, which are now becoming increasingly available.

 References